ricardomm7/leaflink/docs/sprintB/us007/01.requirements-engineering/Readme.md

 ### 1.7 Other Relevant Remarks

-* Implement appropriate permissions and access controls to restrict the ability to register vehicle check-up to authorized VFM users only.
+* Implement appropriate permissions and access controls to restrict the ability to register vehicle checkup to authorized VFM users only.